AdrianMarotzke/Masked-SNTRUP/README.md

 The constant "shares" in the file constants.pkg.vhd allows the configuration of the number of masking shares (at least 2).

-Only the parameter set sntrup761 is currently supported.
+Only decapsulation for the parameter set sntrup761 is currently supported.

 **Acknowledgments**